 • Every atom in your body has almost certainly passed through several stars and been part of millions of organisms on its way to being you?

 • If you are an average-sized kid, you have enough potential energy inside you to explode with the force of several hydrogen bombs?

 And—What happened to dinosaurs?
 How big is the universe?
 Why are oceans salty?
 Is a meteor going to hit us?

 Tackling everything from the Big Bang to the rise of civilization, Bill Bryson’s inimitable storytelling skill makes the why, how, and, just as importantly, the who of scientific discovery entertaining and accessible for young readers.

-Bill Bryson’s bestselling books include A Walk in the Woods, Notes from a Small Island, I’m a Stranger Here Myself, In a Sunburned Country, A Short History of Nearly Everything (which earned him the 2004 Aventis Prize), The Life and Times of the Thunderbolt Kid, At Home, and One Summer….
-More about Bill Bryson
+Bill Bryson’s bestselling books include A Walk in the Woods (a major motion picture starring Robert Redford and Nick Nolte released in 2015), Notes from a Small Island, and A Short History of Nearly Everything (which earned him the 2004 Aventis Prize).
+He lives… More about Bill Bryson

 Published by Delacorte Books for Young Readers Oct 27, 2009| 176 Pages| 8-7/16 x 11| Middle Grade (8-12)| ISBN 9780385738101

 People Who Read A Really Short History of Nearly Everything Also Read